CP2406-2018-2/cp2406-project-IsabelleCarlsson/UserStories/User Stories.md

 Estimate: 2 hours

-- A user needs the program load configuration information from a text file so that they can define rules for it (BUGGY)

-NOTE: Filepath from filename not working

-Estimate: 4 hours

 - A user needs to be able to set the simulator time tickrate (TODO)

 Estimate: 1 hour